Demystifying Proximal Causal Inference: Practical Considerations in Operationalizing PCI

 \subsection{Completeness assumptions}

-In addition to the conditional independence assumptions (A.\ref{condZ} and A.\ref{condW}), treatment confounding proxies and outcome confounding proxies must also plausibly satisfy the requisite completeness conditions for the identification and estimation approach used, else the PCI estimator may be biased \citep{cobzaru_bias_2022}.
-However, assessing whether formal completeness conditions hold in a particular applied setting may be challenging, as discussed in Section~\ref{sec_idh}.

-It is sensible to focus on the following criteria which should be satisfied for either identification path \citep{miao_identifying_2018,cui_semiparametric_2024}: \begin{enumerate} \item All proxy variables (in both $Z$ and $W$) should be believed to be $U$-relevant (i.e., associated with some component of $U$ conditional on $A$ and $X$). \item The set of treatment confounding proxies ($Z$) should capture at least as many meaningful dimensions as are believed to exist in $U$, as should the set of outcome confounding proxies ($W$). \end{enumerate}
+In addition to the conditional independence assumptions (A.\ref{condZ} and A.\ref{condW}), treatment confounding proxies and outcome confounding proxies should also plausibly satisfy the requisite completeness conditions for the identification approach used, else the PCI estimator may be biased \citep{cobzaru_bias_2022}.
+However, assessing whether formal completeness conditions hold in a particular applied setting may be challenging, as discussed in Section~\ref{sec_completeness_intro}.
+It is sensible to focus on the following criteria, which should be satisfied for either identification path \citep{miao_identifying_2018,cui_semiparametric_2024}: \begin{enumerate} \item All proxy variables (in both $Z$ and $W$) should be believed to be $U$-relevant (i.e., associated with some component of $U$ conditional on $A$ and $X$). \item The set of treatment confounding proxies ($Z$) should capture at least as many meaningful dimensions as are believed to exist in $U$, as should the set of outcome confounding proxies ($W$). \end{enumerate}

-While it may be difficult in practice to determine how many dimensions $U$ has, one can still look out for cases in which $Z$ and $W$ clearly have lower dimensionality than $U$.
+While it may be difficult in practice to determine how many dimensions $U$ has (see Remark~\ref{remark_udim_completeness}), one can still look out for cases in which $Z$ and $W$ clearly have lower dimensionality than $U$.
 For instance, completeness would be suspect if $U$ is thought to be highly complex---consisting of distinct confounding mechanisms such as health-seeking and access as well as underlying health status---but we only have access to one binary treatment confounding proxy and one binary outcome confounding proxy.
+See Section~\ref{sec_tension} for discussion of the plausibility of completeness and other base assumptions in a toy example involving a comparative effectiveness study.
 Future work is needed to further translate completeness conditions into practical guidance for applications.

 The necessity of $U$-relevance is intuitive: proxy variables should capture information about $U$ in order to have any hope of reducing the bias due to inability to control for $U$ in standard methods.
 Only variables that are reasonably believed (based on domain knowledge) to be related to $U$ (within levels of $X$ or $A$) should be considered as candidate proxy variables.
 In the next section, we explore how observed data can provide indirect evidence for proxy relevance (though it generally cannot be tested).